"Our journey on earth to Heaven, will be measured by our deeds, by how we have treated others and cared for others needs..."

 The bus journey took almost 6 hours.
-We arrived in Makkah around 2030 and checked-in Elaf Al-Multaqa Hotel, a new 74-storey 5-star hotel, almost a kilometer away from Masjid Al-Haram.
+We arrived in Makkah around 2030 and checked-in Elaf Al-Multaqa Hotel, a new 74-storey 5-star hotel, a 10 minutes walk to Masjid Al-Haram.
 There was a large crowd checking-in at the same time and we were only allocated rooms much later.

 Makkah, is a city in the Hejaz and the capital of Makkah Province.
 The city is located 70 km inland from Jeddah in a narrow valley 277 m above sea level.
 Its resident population is around 2 million, although visitors more than triple this number every year during Hajj period.